Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 What Is a Data Retention Policy?
 Key Things To Know

-Your business has to keep federal tax returns and supporting documents for up to seven years.
-OSHA accident forms must be kept for five years.
+Your business has to keep federal tax returns and supporting documents for up to seven years and OSHA accident forms for five years.
 Many legal documents need to be retained indefinitely.
 This confusing tangle of storage requirements emphasizes why every business needs a policy for data retention.
 What is a retention policy, and how do you create one?

 What Is a Retention Policy for Data?